beccapeer/encn423/README.md

 ## Use:

-If you are a local user, open a Jupyter Notebook server from the terminal
+If you are a local user, open a Jupyter Notebook server from the terminal:

 ```bash
 jupyter notebook